Engee documentation

 • — maximum reference voltage.

-The Output voltage amplitude parameter value determines the output voltage amplitude.
+The value of the parameter Output voltage amplitude determines the amplitude of the output voltage.

-The pulse is initialised high at the start time unless the Pulse delay time parameter is greater than zero or the set pulse width is zero.
+At the initial moment of time, the pulse is initialized with a high value, unless the Pulse delay time parameter is greater than zero or the set error is equal to zero.

-With the Pulse delay time and Pulse width offset parameters, a small on delay and a small off delay can be added.
-This can be useful when fine tuning the switching time to minimise switching losses.
+Using the Pulse delay time and Pulse width offset parameters, you can add a small on-off delay and a small off-off delay.
+This can be useful when fine-tuning the switching time in order to minimize switching losses.

-In PWM mode, the block operates in asynchronous mode - PWM switching instants generate events, so the switching time is always determined accurately, regardless of the maximum simulation step size.
+In PWM mode, the unit operates asynchronously - PWM switching moments generate events, so the switching time is always determined accurately, regardless of the maximum size of the simulation step.

 Assumptions and limitations